 Why isn't he or she focussing on people their own age?

-Is it because they’re mainly attracted to people younger than them? (and if they are, isn’t that a bit creepy?!)
+Is it because they’re mainly attracted to young people? (and if they are, isn’t that a bit odd?!)

 Worried about someone you're involved with?

 CEOP helps young people who are being sexually abused or are worried that someone they’ve met is trying to abuse them.

 If you’ve met someone online, or face to face, and they are putting you under pressure to have sex or making you feel uncomfortable you should report to CEOP.

 This might be someone: